LOCATIONS: Plitvice Lakes | Trogir | Dubrovnik

 5:30 a.m.
 Another early morning as the sun rises at about 6:15 today.
 The sanitation and delivery workers have access to the old town during this time of morning.
 I’ve found that I can still get some great shots of the empty streets though.
 We’ll wander the perimeter of the city for a bit.
 We’ll then take the van up to the overview where we can get a great shot of the old town from above.
 The sun comes right in at a perfect angle.
 If it’s clear it’ll be glorious.
 If not, we’ll find something else to do and we’ll get this shot on Friday.

 Rest of the morning: We’ll want to get on the wall as soon as it opens.
 There’s fewer people there and we’ll have a better time.
-As time goes on, we’ll be up there at least three hours, it will be progressively more crowded.
+As time goes on it will be progressively more crowded.
 But the images we can create up there are amazing.
 Tripods are not advised.
 You can carry them, but they just get in the way if you try to use them.

 Afternoon-Evening: Wandering the non-tourist part of the old town is a delight.
 We’ll find details and subjects that are the perfect setting for showcasing this beautiful city.